 The Company is subject to taxation in the United States and various state and foreign jurisdictions.
-Fiscal years 2013 through 2022 remain open to examination by federal tax authorities, and fiscal years 2012 through 2022 remain open to examination by California tax authorities.
-Fiscal years 2020, 2021, 2022 and 2023 are subject to audit by the Israeli tax authorities.
+Fiscal years 2013 through 2023 remain open to examination by federal tax authorities, and fiscal years 2012 through 2023 remain open to examination by California tax authorities.
+Fiscal years 2020 through 2023 are subject to audit by the Israeli tax authorities.

-For the three months ended June 30, 2023 and June 30, 2022, the Company incurred income tax expense of \$51,000 and \$60,000 on net losses before income taxes of (\$5.1 million) and (\$3.9 million), respectively.
+For the three months ended June 30, 2024 and June 30, 2023, the Company incurred income tax expense of \$57,000 and \$51,000 on net income before income taxes of \$1.1 million and a net loss before income taxes of (\$5.1 million), respectively.
 The provision was calculated using the annualized effective tax rate method.
-The Company's estimated annual effective income tax rate, including discrete items, was approximately (2.25%) and (1.49%) as of June 30, 2023 and 2022, respectively.
-The annual effective tax rates as of June 30, 2023 and 2022 vary from the United States statutory income tax rate primarily due to valuation allowances in the United States, whereby pre-tax losses do not result in the recognition of corresponding income tax benefits and expenses and the foreign tax differential.
+The Company's estimated annual effective income tax rate, excluding discrete items, was approximately (2.89%) and (2.25%) as of June 30, 2024 and 2023, respectively.
+The annual effective tax rates as of June 30, 2024 and 2023 vary from the United States statutory income tax rate primarily due to valuation allowances in the United States, whereby pre-tax losses do not result in the recognition of corresponding income tax benefits and foreign tax differential.